 We follow the Letters and Sounds phonics scheme.
 All children are taught phonics daily from Reception Year to the end of Year 2.
-In the juniors they revise phonics and proceed to learn more advanced spelling patterns.
+In Key Stage 2, children revise phonics and proceed to learn more advanced spelling patterns.

-Children begin reading with the Oxford Reading Tree Scheme which offers small step progression and consolidation.
+Children begin reading using texts, from a range of schemes, carefully matched to their phonetical knowledge, which offer small step progression and consolidation.
 Alongside this, they also have picture and other books to share with an adult.
-When children reach stage 5 or 6 on the scheme, we actively encourage a wider variety of books including picture books which children are able to read for themselves.
 Our non-scheme books are banded to help children choose at an appropriate level.